Homework #2: Collision Detection Between Rigid Bodies

 Problem A: Implementation

-a cube.
-Each object is given an initial random velocity and angular
+Each object is given an initial random velocity and angular velocity.

-velocity.
-The velocity stays the same unless an object hits a wall
+The velocity stays the same unless an object hits an obstacle (e.g. a wall or

-so that the object stays in the cube.
-You may also approximate
+so that the object stays within the confinement.

-Analyze performance of two algorithms in different situations.
+Analyze performance of your algorithm (or implementation) in different

 Change the following parameters and measure computation time:

-Two algorithms should exhibit different characteristics to the variation
+Your algorithm (implementation) should exhibit different characteristics to

 Number of objects (1~50)